-When relationships are at their best they have the power to create tremendous rewards.
+When relationships are at their best, they have the power to create tremendous rewards.
 Individuals in loving, supportive relationships live longer, healthier, happier, and more meaningful lives.
-Healthy relationships fulfill some of our most important needs: to be seen, understood, and cared for.
+Healthy relationships fulfill some of our most important needs — to be seen, understood, and cared for.

+Given the important role that intimacy plays in relationships, it helps to be clear on just what it involves.
+What does it mean to be intimate with another person?
 Intimacy involves mutual knowledge.
-It’s two people who have a deep understanding of each other’s histories, expectations, likes and dislikes, hopes and fears, and so on.
+It’s two people who have a deep understanding of each other’s histories, expectations, likes and dislikes, hopes and fears.
 Intimacy also involves spending time together — creating shared memories that become a central part of the relationship.
 Showing each other kindness and compassion is another key ingredient.

-Partners can view the exact same event in a relationship differently.
-What may feel like an intimate encounter to one person, may not register as an intimate moment to another.
+Partners can view the exact same event differently, so what may feel like an intimate encounter to one may not register the same way to the other.
 For example, watching a movie together may feel very intimate to one party, but completely lacking in intimacy to his or her partner.

 Attachment theory captures how such differences in the experience and need for intimacy often play out in romantic partners’ lives.
 According to attachment theory, early experiences with caregivers can shape how individuals experience intimacy later in life.
-Some individuals develop a secure style of attachment.
-They have an easy time trusting partners, don’t feel overly constrained by making commitments, and are generally comfortable depending on and being dependent upon a partner.
+Some individuals develop a secure style of attachment: They have an easy time trusting partners, don’t feel overly constrained by making commitments, and are generally comfortable depending on and being dependent upon a partner.

 It’s also possible for people to develop an anxious or an avoidant style of attachment.
-People with an anxious style of attachment experience high levels of self-doubt, which leads them to seek intimacy as a means of reassurance.
-They believe, If only someone loved me enough then I would feel safe and secure.
+People with an anxious style of attachment experience high levels of self-doubt, which lead them to seek intimacy as a means of reassurance.
+They believe, If only someone loved me enough, then I would feel safe and secure.
 Individuals with an anxious style of attachment desperately want to be loved, but doubt that their partners actually love them.

-Individuals with an avoidant style of attachment prefer distance to closeness in their relationships.
+Individuals with an avoidant style of attachment prefer distance to closeness in relationships.
 They don’t believe that partners can be trusted to meet their needs, so they downplay the importance of intimacy and try to keep partners at a safe distance.
 They tell themselves, I don’t need you to feel safe and secure.

-In a large-scale study of how people define closeness in a relationship, people with an anxious style of attachment reported needing higher levels of spending time together, affection, and self-disclosure in order to feel close to a partner.
+In a large-scale study of how people define closeness in a relationship, people with an anxious style of attachment reported needing higher levels of time together, affection, and self-disclosure in order to feel close to a partner.
 By comparison, individuals with an avoidant style of attachment indicated that much lower levels of time, affection, and self-disclosure were desired in a close relationship.
 No big surprises here.

 Likewise, the study helps explain why avoidant individuals are also less satisfied with their relationships.
-They desire less closeness in their relationships, but are more likely to view everyday encounters as being intimate in nature.
+They desire less closeness in relationships, but are more likely to view everyday encounters as being intimate in nature.

 Hudson, N. W., & Fraley, R. C. (2017).
 Adult attachment and perceptions of closeness.
 Personal Relationships, 24(1), 17-26.